skjolber/mockito-soap-cxf/README.md

 # Troubleshooting
 There seems to be an issue with the use of the `-exsh` parameter for passing headers into the mock and schema validation.
 Rather than supplying the wsdl location, supply the XSD locations to work around the problem until a solution can be found.

+### CXF version 2.x
+If you see exception cause by

+> No binding factory for namespace http://schemas.xmlsoap.org/soap/ registered.

+then you're mixing CXF version 2 and 3 - see above about excluding `cxf-core` artifact.

 [Apache 2.0]:          	http://www.apache.org/licenses/LICENSE-2.0.html
 [issue-tracker]:       	https://github.com/skjolber/mockito-soap-cxf/issues